OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 To see another example of another example of classes in python, check out the shift register article where we first introduced //TODO:HYPERLINK TO SHIFT REGISTER ARTICLE.

-In our case, wes are making a class for a pwm channel.
-This class represents a single pwm output channel, and objects of this class will represent and control an actual pwm channel on the board.
+In our case, wes are making a class for a PWM channel.
+This class represents a single PWM output channel, and objects of this class will represent and control an actual PWM channel on the board.
 The function `setDutyCycle` sets the particular duty cycle on whichever channel the object represents.
 Once we instantiate each channel object we store the objects inside of a list, such that their index corresponds to the channel number.
 This makes our coding a little simpler.

 #### Using the Onion PWM Expansion Python Module

-Here we use the pwm module (pyPwmExp) to easily control the PWM expansion.
-The module comes with a set of functions to control and modify the pwm expansion channels and properties.
-To find a detailed description of the module, refer to [pyPwmExp library link].

-//TODO: ADD LINK TO PWM LIBRARY IN PYTHON DOC.
+Here we use the PWM module (pyPwmExp) to easily control the PWM expansion.
+The module comes with a set of functions to control and modify the PWM expansion channels and properties.
+To find a detailed description of the module, refer to [pyPwmExp library](//TODO: LINK TO PWM LIBRARY IN PYTHON DOC) reference in the Onion docs.

 Specifically, we use the following functions:
 ```